Alice James: Sources

 Anna Robeson Brown Burr edited and wrote an introduction to Alice James, Her Brothers — Her Journal (1934).
 Jean Strouse published what has become the standard life (Alice James: A Biography) in 1980.
 Strouse steered something of a middle course between Alice-as-icon and Alice-as-victim.
 Ruth Yeazell published James's correspondence in The Death and Letters of Alice James (1981).
 Susan Sontag wrote a play about James, Alice in Bed (1993), which seems to waver between sympathy and impatience with its subject.
 Lynne Alexander wrote a sympathetic novel about Alice James, The Sister (2012).
+In American Breakdown: Our Ailing Nation, My Body's Revolt, and the Nineteenth-Century Woman Who Brought Me Back to Life, Jennifer Lunden used memoir, biography, and social criticism to correlate Alice's illness with her own, myalgic encephalomyelitis/chronic fatigue syndrome.